SirSeim/thst3998/Ecology_Project_Journal.md

 ## Jan 18th, 2017

 Squirrels running around campus as usual.
+I realized that there is something I've been hearing that I never realized was an animal reference.
+At parties and just being in a college student environment, there is the stereotypical act of calling someone a `pussy`.
+I always think of this slang as just part of the college vocabulary, but really it is an animal slang.
 Otherwise an unremarkable day of coding and being inside.

 ## Jan 19th, 2017